100 Notable alumni of

 -

-Bianca Maria Kajlich is an American actress.
+Bianca Kajlich is an American actress.
 Kajlich has had starring and supporting roles in television and film including the role of Jennifer on the CBS comedy Rules of Engagement (2007–2013).
 Kajlich also starred as final girl Sara Moyer in the horror film Halloween: Resurrection (2002), Leslie Burton on the NBC sitcom Undateable (2014–2016), and Christina Henry on the 5th season of the Prime Video original series Bosch.

 -